Updated April 15, 2023

 2. Create a subtle bond discreetly- Ask prompting questions and try to understand the opinion

 “I was going to ask about your fractured foot but last week I got so busy…….
 I heard of your engagement but I just couldn’t believe it…….”

 We are aware of all such excuses.
 In today’s age, people are no longer fools that they can not hear the fakeness behind such excuses.
 It’s like both the parties just pretend not to have noticed the truth.
 Generally, these are false attempts to create or maintain goodwill.

 You don’t have to become a liar to ensure that your relationship is intact.
 In fact, it makes your relationship worse.
-The society norms, structures sometimes compel you to do things which you generally won’t.
+Society norms, structures sometimes compel you to do things that you generally won’t.
 Transforms you into someone you are originally not.

 Break that stereotype and try to be real.
 Wouldn’t you prefer a brutally honest person over a fake unreliable liar?
 People prefer to be in a company of a person who is responsive not to please someone but genuine with his motives.
 It isn’t difficult to spot a liar.
-Someone who may complement your attire and the next moment asks for a favor to solve his problem is not a very trustworthy individual.
-Compliment someone when you actually notice their unique qualities, behavior, gestures, bravery, talent, beauty or skill.
+Someone who may complement your attire and the next moment asks for a favour to solve his problem is not a very trustworthy individual.
+Compliment someone when you actually notice their unique qualities, behaviour, gestures, bravery, talent, beauty or skill.
 When you do that, it automatically shows in your voice tone, facial expressions, and body language.
 These non-verbal factors add authenticity to your message.